TEALSK12/introduction-to-computer-science/lesson_27.md

     * Discourage students from simply recreating a game they are already familiar with (and using copyrighted assets) and encourage them to be creative and design their own characters and world instead.
     * Static screens are somewhat easier to implement than smooth scrolling, but scrolling is doable with some scaffolding.
 3. Project
-  * This is a summative assessment project.
-Students should be given at least a few days in class to work on the project.
-The exact schedule should be determined by your teaching team based on overall class capability and other factors.
+    * This project is a summative assessment for the unit.
+Students should be demonstrating mastery of all the skills covered.
+    * Most students will require roughly 4-8 hours of total work time to complete the project
+        * Assess the progress of your students regularly using such techniques as asking them to demonstate their incomplete programs, tracking questions asked during lab time, and/or utilizing peer reviews.
+        * Adjust the amount of time allowed for the project to fit the needs of your students
+            * It is vital that nearly all students complete the project before moving on
-    * If most students have the ability to work at home, you can consider reducing the amount of in-class time provided and requiring students to spend time working at home.
+        * If most students have the ability to work on SNAP assignments at home, the amount of in-class time provided can be reduced if necessary.
+            * If this approach is taken, be sure to make accommodations for students who are _not_ able to work at home, such as after school lab hours
-  * Provide a means for students to ask questions throughout the project and provide assistance as needed.
+        * Ensure that students are able to ask questions in class throughout the project
+    * See the standard [Lab Day Lesson](lab_day_lesson.md) for detailed plans for lab days.

 ## Accommodations/Differentiation

 * If any students do not have the ability to work at home, ensure enough in-class time is provided to complete the assignment, offering extensions if necessary.
-* Advanced students can be encouraged to extend their games beyond the minimum required number of screens, add more features (advanced power-ups, "boss" enemies, secret screens, etc.), create multiple "levels" that must be worked through, or any other extension.
+* Advanced students can be encouraged to extend their games beyond the minimum required number of screens, add more features (power-ups, "boss" enemies, secret screens, etc.), create multiple "levels" that must be worked through, or any other extension.
 * Struggling students can be exempted from certain requirements or given starter code.
-  * If scaffolding this project, provide code to perform some of the various actions required in the game (changing screens, moving the character, defeating enemies, activating power-ups, etc.) and ask the students to fill in the triggers and conditions for using these routines.
+  * If scaffolding this project, provide code to perform some of the various actions required in the game (changing screens, moving the character, defeating enemies, etc.) and ask the students to fill in the triggers and conditions for using these routines.